Oghma-Infinium/Vagabond/README.md

 5. Click save configuration on top left corner,
 6. Close the ENB GUI by pressing END.

-**since the mod is marked as [NoDelete], your changes will persist after updates and you'll only have to do these steps once ever if you want to have Cabbage ENB in the list!**
+**Since the mod is marked as [NoDelete], your changes will persist after updates and you'll only have to do these steps once ever if you want to have Cabbage ENB in the list!**

 ## Updating the modlist